llm4code/2024/call.md

     - Pretraining objective design
     - Model alignment
     - Model optimization/distillation/quantization

-## Research & Position Papers

-This workshop accepts both research papers and position papers:

-- **Research papers (8 pages including references)** on novel approaches, tools, datasets, or studies.
-- **Position papers (2 pages including references)** on novel ideas and positions that have yet to be fully developed.

-All papers will be submitted via HotCRP and be reviewed in double-blinded.
-The submission should comply with the ACM format (in line with ICSE 2024) and should present the original contribution.
-At least one author of each accepted paper should register for the workshop and present the paper in the workshop.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)